Ana-Morales/holbertonschool-higher_level_programming/README.md

-This repository is about Python - Hello, World
+This repository contains the projects made with python at Holberton